ElizabethT7/ElizabethT7/README.md

 - JAVASCRIPT/FRONT-END 2022Q3 (JAVASCRIPT);
 - JS/FE PRE-SCHOOL 2022Q2 (JAVASCRIPT).

 I like dreaming up ideas and making them come true with elegant interfaces.
 I take care of the experience, architecture, and code quality of the things I build.
-I'm currently looking for new opportunities.

 ### Skills: